-Apple’s iPhone 6s WILL NOT Get iOS 16 Update – Here’s Why
+Apple’s iPhone 6s WILL NOT Get iOS 16 or iOS 17 – Here’s Why

 If you’re running an iPhone 6s, and have been since it came out in 2015, you’ve missed out on a bunch of stuff.
 Apple has basically redesigned its iPhone twice since then, improved its camera technology by a margin of about 1000%, and increased the iPhone’s performance capabilities by about 10X.

-You can now get iPhones with 5G, of course, and all models inside Apple’s iPhone 12 and iPhone 13 range come with OLED displays.
-The iPhone 14 series is due to land later this year too, so you might want to wait for that to happen.
-Alternatively, just go with the iPhone 13 – it is a great phone with excellent battery life and a killer camera.
-If you want to save some cash, have a look at refurbished iPhone 11 Pro Max models, they’re VERY cheap nowadays.
+You can now get iPhones with 5G, of course, and all models post Apple’s iPhone 12 come with OLED displays.
+The iPhone 14 series is now here too, or save some cash and just go with the iPhone 13 – it is a great phone with excellent battery life and a killer camera.
+Also, have a look at refurbished iPhone 11 Pro Max models, they’re VERY cheap nowadays.

 Whatever model you go for, it’ll feel like a massive update from the iPhone 6s.
 You have loads of potential options too: Apple now includes four models in each of its iPhone release cycles, though I would advise that you avoid the iPhone 12 mini and the iPhone 13 Mini – the battery life just isn’t up to scratch.
 All the other models in these ranges are superb, though, especially in the iPhone 13 series.
 Apple really hit its stride with these phones.